viannaandreBR/hyperledger/composer/README.md

 # 3.0 - deploy a sample project to local hyperledger using composer

-run composer ui

-nohup composer-ui &
+sudo nohup composer-ui -p 80&

-access serverip:8080

 select settings